Adam Humphries Admits Tom Brady’s Age Played Role In Rejecting Patriots

 Honestly, it’s hard to argue with Humphries’ thought process.
 Yes, playing with the greatest quarterback of all time feels like a no-brainer, but is it really worth it if you spend the bulk of your contract on a rebuilding team, catching passes from a bum?

-For what it’s worth, the Patriots visit the Titans in Week 2 of the preseason.
+For what it’s worth, the Patriots will visit the Titans in Week 2 of the preseason.

 Thumbnail photo via Kim Klement/USA TODAY Sports Images